Westworld's best episode yet shows us who Man in Black truly has become

 And yes, the theory has been around -- this YouTube video from HaxDogma from last week is just a recent example -- but that's not really the most striking part.

-It's that this is really easy to believe will happen in the near future.
+It's that it's really easy to believe this will happen in the near future.

 Mostly because it's already begun.
 Maybe because we hear a new horror story about a data breach every day.